wmde/capx-pilot/README.md

 Expect half an hour of downloading and compiling on the first run.
 The application is available at http://localhost:8080/

-Once running, the UI services are in development mode, they will hot-reload whenever code is changed.
+FIXME: Once running, the UI services should be in development mode and hot-reload whenever code is changed, however the job stays at 100% CPU so this is disabled for now.